This guide explains how you can manage your website using its built-in content management system (CMS).

 To use a key combination, just press and hold Command (on Mac) / Control (on Windows), then press the letter key (B, I, or K), then release.

 Note: Sometimes, a text field will give you fewer options than those listed above.
-This was likely done intentionally, but if you need more styling options, let me know!
+This was likely done intentionally, but if you need more styling options, let us know!

 Your CMS allows you to add a variety of link types to achieve various different functionalities.